Kelly Ripa: From Soap Opera Darling To Talk Show Royalty

 Her first acting role was a big one

 After Kelly Ripa moved to New York for her career, she became a demo girl for Nerf footballs at a toy store.
 But it didn't take long for the stars to align.
 In 1990, Ripa earned the role of Hayley in the soap opera "All My Children."
 Just 20 years old at the time, Ripa later reflected on her success and how it came about.
-"There was never any clear-cut path," she said (via Redbook).
+"There was never any clear-cut path," she said in Redbook in 2007.
 "And anytime I tried to have a clear-cut path, that's usually when I would be disappointed.
 In the entertainment industry, you can only work so hard to achieve a goal.
 It's really 90 percent luck, 5 percent opportunity, and 5 percent skill."

 Her role on the soap lasted for more than a decade, and Ripa knew when she was ready for her next steps.
 She continued on to say: "Eventually I saw that I had to change my own destiny.
 I had to light my own fire.
 When the opportunity came to host 'Live,' a lot of my friends said, 'You're not a talk-show host, you're an actor — if you go on talk shows that will be the end of your acting career.'
 But after I took the talk show, I was offered the sitcom and lots of other acting jobs.
 Sometimes opportunity begets opportunity and work begets work, and you just have to take a leap."